pwndoc/pwndoc/docs/docxtemplate.md

 ### bookmarkRef

-Creates a clickable reference to an previously created bookmark.
+Creates a clickable reference to a bookmark previously created using the `bookmarkCreate` filter.

 > Use in template document
 >```